 Overview of Alaska Taxes

-The Last Frontier residents are pretty lucky folks, since they’re the only state that doesn’t have to pay any state income or sales taxes.
-That’s because Alaska mainly funds their operations using money earned from petroleum.
-As if being able to see the Northern Lights every year isn’t already a cause for celebration.
+The Last Frontier’s residents are pretty lucky when it comes to taxes: Alaska is the only state in the country without state income taxes or sales taxes.
+That’s because Alaska mainly funds its operations using money earned from petroleum.

-It doesn’t mean, however, that they’re exempt from federal taxes.
-Those will be withheld from each paycheck, depending on allowances, marital status and whether or not the taxpayer has any dependents.
+However, Alaskans aren’t exempt from federal taxes.
+Those are withheld from each paycheck, depending on allowances, marital status and whether or not the taxpayer has any dependents.